Last private land on Svalbard up for sale for €300 million - ArcticToday

 It is AS Kulspids that is up for sale, a company holding the only privately owned land on Svalbard.

-“A unique opportunity to acquire the Company holding the last remaining private owned land on Svalbard with significant environmental, scientific and economic importance,” reads the short text in the online advert (pdf).
+“A unique opportunity to acquire the company holding the last remaining private owned land on Svalbard with significant environmental, scientific and economic importance,” reads the short text in the online advert.

 The land, named “Søre Fagerfjord” in the Svalbard Treaty, is located on the southwestern coast of Spitsbergen, the largest island of the archipelago halfway between mainland Norway and the North Pole.